Aldine Theatre, Philadelphia, Pennsylvania - February 27, 1922

 Theatre Telephone, Spruce 4200

-Ladies' and Gentlemen's rest rooms, foyer balcony, to the right.
+Ladies' and Gentlemen's rest rooms, foyer balcony, to

 IN PRESENTING for your entertainment the first production in the history of the stage or the screen wich has cost over a million dollars, I take much pride in informing you that all the large building which you will see (excepting the ocean front scenes) were built at Universal City, California, especially for this picture.
 So were hundreds of yards of concrete sidewalks.
 In some cases, even the trees were made by the Universal Company's artisans.
 American architects fornished the interior decorators, artists and other American specials laid out and contraucted the vast settings.
 American costumers designed the gowns.
 And, with the exception of Eric von Stroheim, who wrote the story, directed the production and played the roleof villain, nearly all of the characters are American born.